-Wage Growth in Ireland averaged 1.04 percent from 2009 until 2020, reaching an all time high of 6.20 percent in the second quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
+Wage Growth in Ireland averaged 1.09 percent from 2009 until 2020, reaching an all time high of 6.20 percent in the second quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
 This page provides - Ireland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Wage Growth in Ireland is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Ireland to stand at 0.80 in 12 months time.
+Wage Growth in Ireland is expected to be -1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Wage Growth in Ireland to stand at 1.60 in 12 months time.
 In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 1.70 percent in 2021 and 2.20 percent in 2022, according to our econometric models.